Hardware Setup

 Build MAVROSPY Docker image

-Now that Docker is installed properlly, we can build our Docker image and run it in a Docker container.
+Now that Docker is installed properly, we can build our Docker image and run it in a Docker container.

 Clone the mavrospy repository: